discretion of the authorities

 administrative procedure and, if applicable, in the rejection notice.

-The following points regularly speak against the granting of a residence permit on the basis of discretionary considerations:
+The following points regularly speak against granting a residence permit on the basis of discretionary considerations:

 the control and limitation of migration